Skip to main content

 A partnership between Lush Spring Prize and Untelevised has led to a podcast series of interviews with Spring Prize judges, projects, shortlisted projects etc.

-These podcasts are being broadcast from 17th November 2021 - find out more from their website and also the podcast link.
+These podcasts were broadcast from November 2021 - find out more from their list of podcast links.